One of the most difficult problems in web scraping is scaling, and the most important tools in scaling web scrapers are proxies!

 250 - 500

-In the table above we see the average bandwidth usage by various targets.
-If we look closely, we can see some patterns emerge: big heavy HTML websites (like amazon.com) use a lot of bandwidth compared to dynamic websites that use background resource requests to populate their page (like walmart.com).
+In the table above, we see the average bandwidth usage by various targets.
+If we look closely, we can see some patterns emerge: big, heavy HTML websites (like Amazon) use a lot of bandwidth compared to dynamic websites that use background requests to populate their pages (like Walmart).

-Having a middleman between your client and the server can introduce a lot of issues.
+Proxy scraping is having a middleman between your client and the server, which can introduce many issues.

 Probably the biggest issue is the support of HTTP2/3 traffic.
 The newer HTTP protocols are typically preferred in web scraping to avoid blocking.
-Unfortunately, lots of HTTP proxies struggle with this sort of traffic, so when choosing a proxy provider for web scraping we advise testing HTTP2 quality first!
+Unfortunately, lots of HTTP proxies struggle with this sort of traffic, so when choosing a web scraping proxy provider, we advise testing HTTP2 quality first!

 Another common proxy provider issue is connection concurrency.
 Typically, proxy services have a limit on concurrent proxy connections, which might be too small for powerful web scrapers.
-Because of this we advise doing research on concurrent connection limits and throttling scrapers a bit below that limit to prevent proxy-related connection crashes.
+Hence, it's recommended to do research on concurrent connection limits and throttling scrapers a bit below that limit to prevent proxy-related connection crashes.

-Finally, proxies do introduce a lot of additional complexity to a web scraping project, so when proxies are used we recommend investing additional engineering effort in retry/error handling logic.
+Finally, proxies introduce a lot of additional complexity to a web scraping project.
+So, when using a proxy server for scraping, we recommend investing additional engineering effort in retry and error-handling logic.

 Proxies at ScrapFly

-ScrapFly offers a request middleware service, which ensures that outgoing requests result in successful responses.
-This is done by a combination of unique ScrapFly features such as a smart proxy selection algorithm, anti-web scraping protection solver and browser-based rendering.
+ScrapFly is a web scraping API that offers a request middleware service, which ensures that outgoing requests result in successful responses.
+This is done by a combination of unique ScrapFly features such as a smart proxy selection algorithm, anti-web scraping protection solver, and browser-based rendering.

-ScrapFly is using credit based pricing model, which is much easier to predict and scale than bandwidth/proxy count based pricing.
-This allows flexible pricing based on used features rather than arbitrary measurements such as bandwidth, meaning our users aren't locked in to a single solution and can adjust their scrapers on the fly!
+ScrapFly uses credit-based pricing model, which is much easier to predict and scale than bandwidth-based pricing.
+This allows flexible pricing based on used features rather than arbitrary measurements such as bandwidth, meaning our users aren't locked into a single solution and can adjust their scrapers on the fly!

-For example, the most popular $100/Mo tier can yield up to 1,000,000 target responses based on enabled features:
+For example, the most popular $100/Month tier can yield up to 1,000,000 target responses based on enabled features:

-In this introduction article, we've learned a lot about proxies.
+In this guide, we've learned a lot about proxies.
 We compared IPv4 vs IPv6 internet protocols and HTTP vs SOCKS proxy protocols.
-Then we took a deep look into proxy types: datacenter, residential, mobile and how they differ in web scraper blocking.
-Finally, we wrapped everything up by taking a look at common proxy challenges like bandwidth-based pricing, HTTP2 support and proxy stability issues.
+Then, we explored the different proxy types and how they differ in web scraping blocking.
+Finally, we wrapped everything up by looking at common proxy challenges like bandwidth-based pricing, HTTP2 support, and proxy stability issues.